 The expectation bounds of order $n^{- \beta / (1 + \beta)}$ for bounded regression functions is optimal in the sense discussed at the end of Section \ref{sIntro}.
-We do not make the restrictive assumption that $k$ is a Mercer kernel of $H$, and use Ivanov regularisation instead of Tikhonov regularisation to control empirical processes over balls in the RKHS.
-By contrast, the theory of RKHS regression usually uses the embedding of $H$ in $L^2 (P)$ from Mercer's theorem to achieve bounds on Tikhonov-regularised estimators \citep{mendelson2010regularization, steinwart2009optimal}.
-For this reason, it seems unlikely that Tikhonov-regularised estimators such as SVMs would perform well in the absence of a Mercer kernel, although it would be interesting to investigate whether or not this is the case.
-Equally, analysing the Ivanov-regularised estimator in the presence of a Mercer kernel would give a more complete picture of the differences between Ivanov and Tikhonov regularisation for RKHS regression.
+We use Ivanov regularisation instead of Tikhonov regularisation to control empirical processes over balls in the RKHS.
+By contrast, the analysis of Tikhonov-regularised estimators usually uses the spectral decomposition of the kernel operator \citep{mendelson2010regularization, steinwart2009optimal}.
+Analysing the Ivanov-regularised estimator using this decomposition would give a more complete picture of the differences between Ivanov and Tikhonov regularisation for RKHS regression.

 It would be useful to extend the lower bound of order $n^{- \beta / (1 + \beta)}$, discussed at the end of Section \ref{sIntro}, to the case in which the regression function lies in an interpolation space between $L^\infty$ and the RKHS.
 This would show that our high-probability bounds are also of optimal order.
 However, it is possible that estimation can be performed with a high-probability bound on the squared $L^2 (P)$ error of smaller order.